 Your Social Security card does not list your gender, but it is a good idea to get your gender marker changed in their system.
 Contact the Transgender Law Center if you have questions about your specific situation.

 Driver’s License and California ID

-To change your name on your California driver’s license or DMV identity card, you will need to submit a certified copy of a court ordered name change and fill out a form DL-44.
+To change your name on your California driver’s license or DMV identity card, you will need to submit a certified copy of a court-ordered name change and fill out a form DL-44.
 You can pick up a copy of the form at any DMV location (it is not available online).

 If you are changing your gender you can use the DMV form DL-329 to request the change.
 Forms are available at any DMV location and on our website.
 You do not need a court order to change your gender on your California driver’s license or DMV identity card.

 The DL-329 form must be completed by a licensed California physician or psychologist.
 You do not need to have undergone any specific medical procedure to get your license or ID with the correct gender marker.
 Your physician simply has to confirm that you are expressing your gender identity full-time and you can receive a license that is valid for 10 years.
 If your psychologist completes the form, you will receive a license that is only good for five years, after which you will have to renew it.